processmining-in-logistics/psm/docs/user-manual.md

 ### Activity-Based Aggregation

-By default the PSM sort segments alphabetically.
-Quiteoften it is required to define another order, e.g. according a process model.
-A user can create text file `sorting_order.ini` in an intermediate storage directory and provide segment names in the required order, one
+The PSM allows to rename activities or merge several activities into one.
+A user can create file `aggregator.ini` in an intermediate storage directory and provide aggregation rules there.
+This file must contain section `\[MAPPING\]`, which contains one line per every new activity.
+Each line starts from a name of a new activity and one or more regular expressions, separated by spaces. each expression defines a pattern for activities that should be aggregated into the new one.
+Example:

+`\[MAPPING\]`
+`NEW_ACTIVITY_NAME_1 a1 a2 a3`
+`NEW_ACTIVITY_NAME_2 a4`

+For that configuration the PSM will change activities  `a1 a2 a3` to `NEW_ACTIVITY_NAME_1` (aggregation) and `a4` to `NEW_ACTIVITY_NAME_2` (renaming).
+Such aggregation is performed in memory and not stored to the pre-processed files.

 ### Understanding Time Zones of Time Shown in the PSM